 Daintree Rainforest and Cooper Creek Wilderness have maintained Advanced Ecotourism Accreditation and included ROC Respecting Our Culture and Climate Action Business Accreditation through Ecotourism Australia.
-These accredited awards signify our ongoing commitment to protecting, conserving and presenting the natural and cultural values of our land for past, present and future generations.
+These accredited awards signify our ongoing commitment to protecting, conserving and presenting the natural and cultural values of our land for present and future generations.

-Long recognised as Ecotourism Leaders through our years of accredited commitment, we are wholly funded through an enduring ecotourism partnership with ethical travellers who pay the full life-cycle costs of conserving our portion of the world’s oldest rainforest on the central-eastern flank of Thornton Peak – Wundungu.
+Now recognised as Ecotourism Leaders through our years of accredited commitment, we can also claim to be wholly funded through an enduring ecotourism partnership with ethical travellers who pay the full life cycle cost of conserving our portion of the world’s oldest rainforest on the central-eastern flank of Thornton Peak – Wundungu.

-Among the changes that could support sustainability, Queensland’s Land Valuation Act 2010 requires amendment to properly incorporate ‘Conservation’ as an essential basic responsibility of land ownership.
+Among the changes that could support sustainability, Queensland’s Land Valuation Act 2010 needs to be amended to properly incorporate ‘Conservation’ as an essential basic responsibility of land ownership.
 Lands, to the extent that they are legislatively declared for conservation purposes, should be supported through tax relief.
-It is incongruous for government to legislate for lands to be conserved and then increase their unimproved capital value for taxation purposes, because the property can no longer generate income through extractive harvesting of natural resources.
+It is incongruous for government to legislate for lands to be conserved and then increase their unimproved capital value for taxation purposes, because the property can no longer generate income through harvesting of natural resources.
 Also, natural re-vegetation that allows ecosystems to resume cleared land ought to be recognised as an ecological improvement to the land and allocated payments as compensation for replenishment of previously degraded land.

-The principles of ‘user’ and ‘polluter’ pays for the full life cycle cost of restoring the environment’, needs to be legislated with a compliance requirement as a matter of urgency.
-The Intergovernmental Agreement on the Environment 1992 was agreed to and signed by all Australian State Premiers and its Prime Minster, and left to effectively languish because of the compliance omission, allowing Australia’s cultural momentum to continue to favour the illusion of short-term economic gain over long-term sustainability.
+The principle of ‘user and polluter pays for the full life cycle cost of restoring the environment’ needs to be legislated with a compliance requirement as a matter of urgency.
+The Intergovernmental Agreement on the Environment was agreed to and signed by all Australian State Premiers and its Prime Minster in 1992, and left to effectively languish, because of the compliance omission, allowing Australia’s cultural momentum to continue to favour the illusion of short-term economic gain over long-term sustainability.